 Also, a bird's tongue contains myriad nerve endings, and it is used to sense taste and texture.
 If you are wearing new clothing or are holding new apparatus in hand, that beak may be aiding the tongue in evaluating those items that are new to the bird's world.

 No matter the reason, while being beaked may not be the most pleasant experience, it feels quite different from an actual bite.
 Beaking feels more like the bird is using you as a stabilizing anchor point as it shifts posture and collects new information about its surroundings.

 A True Bite

-Birds will use a true bite now and then but only if they are frightened, startled, or if they feel cornered and vulnerable.
+Birds will truly bite now and then, but only if they are frightened, startled, or if they feel cornered and vulnerable.
 Chances are that your bird is not trying to be aggressive, as biting is not a dominance behavior in birds.
-Biting among wild birds is usually only an act of self-defense, and not a "pecking order" signal nor any type of punishment or social correction.
+Biting among wild birds is usually only an act of self-defense, and not a "pecking order" signal, nor any type of punishment or social correction.